 One in eight women have been diagnosed with hypothyroidism, but, it’s believed that as many as 15 million more women have it and don’t know it.
 Men can have thyroid issues too, but women are 8 times more likely than men to have thyroid issues.
+It’s important to get these thyroid tests to make sure you’re in good health.

 HYPOTHYROIDISM AND ESTROGEN DOMINANCE